ISISComputingGroup/lewis-ess/docs/Contributing.md

 If a second interface is added to a device, either using a different adapter or the same adapter but with different commands, the interface definitions should be moved out of the `__init__.py` file.
 Plankton will continue to work if the interfaces are moved to a sub-folder of the device called `interfaces`.
 This needs to have its own `__init__.py`, where interface-classes can be imported from other files in that module.
 It's best to look at the chopper and linkam_t95 devices that are already in Plankton.

 The same is true for setups.
 For complex setups, these should be moved to a sub-module of the device called `setups`, where each setup can live in its own file.
-Please see the documentation of `devices.import_device` for reference.
+Please see the documentation of `plankton.devices.import_device` for reference.

 For initial experiments it's also possible to develop a device outside of Planton's source tree.
 Assuming the device package is called `my_devices`, which is a subdirectory in `/some/arbitrary/path`: